-The thermal energy produced by the facility will produce steam that will be used for thermal enhanced oil recovery (EOR) to extract heavy and viscous oil at the Amal oilfield.
-Thermal EOR, which is touted to enhance well productivity by up to 300%, uses high-pressure steam, which is injected into the oilfield reservoirs to make the oil easier to be pumped to the surface.
+The thermal energy produced in the form of steam is used for thermal enhanced oil recovery (EOR) to extract heavy and viscous oil at the Amal oilfield.
+Touted to enhance well productivity by up to 300%, Thermal EOR uses high-pressure steam, which is injected into the oilfield reservoirs to make the oil easier to be pumped to the surface.

-GlassPoint Solar has been contracted to construct the new solar thermal plant by Petroleum Development Oman (PDO), a joint venture (JV) between the Government of Oman, Shell, Total and Partex.
+GlassPoint Solar was contracted to construct the new solar thermal plant by Petroleum Development Oman (PDO), a joint venture (JV) between the Government of Oman, Shell, Total and Partex.

 The project builds from the success of the existing 7MW pilot plant at Amal that was commissioned in February 2013 and has an output of 50t of steam a day.
-The pilot plant will complement the Miraah facility, when the latter comes online.
+The pilot plant complements the Miraah facility.

 Technology used at the Miraah solar power plant

-The mirrors will be enclosed with a glasshouse, protecting them from wind, sand and dust storms.
-The glasshouse will further be equipped with automatic washing facilities, which are capable of recycling the majority of the water used.
+The mirrors are enclosed with a glasshouse, protecting them from wind, sand and dust storms.
+The glasshouse is further equipped with automatic washing facilities, which are capable of recycling the majority of the water used.

-The innovative glasshouse further enables the use of thin and lightweight components, significantly reducing the material usage when compared to exposed solar thermal systems.
+The innovative glasshouse enables the use of thin and lightweight components that significantly reduces material usage when compared with exposed solar thermal systems.

-The mirrors will be suspended from the glasshouse ceiling and controlled by small, inexpensive positioning systems and motors.
-The OTSG will have a fully-automated control system that enables remote operations from a computer and uses the same boiler tubes, sensors, pumps and controls used by gas-fired steam generators.
+The mirrors are suspended from the glasshouse ceiling and controlled by small, inexpensive positioning systems and motors.
+The OTSG has a fully automated control system that enables remote operations from a computer and uses the same boiler tubes, sensors, pumps and controls used by gas-fired steam generators.

 Miraah solar thermal plant make-up

-The project site will cover an area of approximately 3km² (741 acres), of which the solar plant will occupy less than 2km².
+The project site covers an area of approximately 3km² (741 acres), of which the solar plant occupies less than 2km².

-It will be equipped with 36 glasshouse modules, which will be constructed and commissioned successively in groups of four.
-Each glasshouse will be capable of generating 85MmBTU/h (28MWt) of steam at peak capacity.
+It is equipped with 36 glasshouse modules, constructed and commissioned successively in groups of four.
+Each glasshouse is capable of generating 85MmBTU/h (28MWt) of steam at peak capacity.

 The glasshouse roof is approximately 6m above ground level, reducing the soiling rate by 50% compared to the use of typical exposed solar designs where the mirrors are placed around 1m above ground.

-The facility will generate approximately 6,000t of solar steam a day.
-The use of solar energy will save approximately 5.6 trillion British thermal units (BTUs) of natural gas a year, which is sufficient to provide residential electricity to approximately 209,000 people in Oman.
-It will enable the country to redirect the gas saved from the project to meet the growing industrial demand and enable the country to offset 300,000t of carbon dioxide emissions a year.
+The facility generates approximately 6,000t of solar steam a day.
+The use of solar energy saves approximately 5.6 trillion British thermal units (BTUs) of natural gas a year, which is sufficient to provide residential electricity to approximately 209,000 people in Oman.
+It enables the country to redirect the gas saved from the project to meet the growing industrial demand and enable the country to offset 300,000t of carbon dioxide emissions a year.

-The project will also demonstrate the use of solar for the oil industry on a commercial-scale.
+The project also demonstrates the use of solar power for the oil industry on a commercial-scale.

 Solar EOR’s benefits to Oman